Hywan/gutenberg-parser-rs/README.md

 | [`pygmalian-raw-html.html`] | 165.072 | 0.024 | × 6905 |
 | [`moby-dick-parsed.html`] | 2,681.936 | 1.293 | × 2074 |

-The PHP extension of the Rust paresr is in average 2142 times faster than the actual PHP implementation.
+The PHP extension of the Rust parser is in average 2142 times faster than the actual PHP implementation.

 Note that memory limit has been hit very quickly with the PHP parser,